THE OTHER KIND OF DOCTOR

 Tulane University

-Honors Thesis: Women in the Natural Sciences and Engineering: The Gendered Experience of Graduate School
+Bachelor of Arts in Sociology Cum Laude with Honors in Sociology Honors Thesis: Women in the Natural Sciences and Engineering: The Gendered Experience of Graduate School |

 experience